MesfinD/HPC/_episodes/040-scheduler.md

 By default, each SLURM job creates two files based on the job script name; one with `.o` and the job ID appended and one with `.e` and the job ID appended.
-For the job we submitted above, with the script called `example-job.sh` and the job ID `319011`, PBS will create the files:
+For the job we submitted above, with the script called `job.sh` and the job ID `319011`, PBS will create the files:

 - example-job.sh.o319011
 - example-job.sh.e319011